 - TV crews must contact Soldier Field and the Chicago Fire in advance for any exterior or live hits.
 Any TV crews staying for the duration of the game are asked to park at their assigned pedestals.

 MEDIA WILL CALL / ENTRANCE

-- For the remainder of the 2020 season, Media Will Call will be at the ticket booth located outside Gate 10.
+- Media Will Call will be located outside of Gate 10.

-- All media information will be available online via the Chicago Fire FC Press Kit, the MLS Media Resources page and MatchCenter.
+- All media information will be available online at the Chicago Fire FC Press Kit, the MLS Media Resources page and MatchCenter.